-Doesn't if feel like everything has to happen all at once?
-Mission, leadership, staff, incorporation, budgets, strategy and websites.
+It can feel like everything has to happen all at once.
+You need a mission statement, leadership, staff, budgets, strategy and websites.
 But none of those compare to the underlying, personal challenges: Can I do this?
 Am I capable of getting this thing off the ground?
-Learn how the Midtown Friendraiser could be the next step in your adventure.
+Learn how the Midtown Friendraiser could be the next step in your adventure of starting an organization.